kubeedge/kubeedge/docs/setup/kubeedge_install_source.md

     + Download KubeEdge (latest or stable version) from [Releases](https://github.com/kubeedge/kubeedge/releases)

-      Download `KubeEdge-$VERSION-$OS-$ARCH.tar.gz` from above link.
+      Download `kubeedge-$VERSION-$OS-$ARCH.tar.gz` from above link.
 It would contain Cloudcore and the configuration files.

 4. Create device model and device CRDs.